Bombus occidentalis: Conservation

-Due to their role as pollinators, loss of bumblebee populations can have far-ranging ecological impacts.
+Due to their role as pollinators, loss of bumble bee populations can have far-ranging ecological impacts.
 B. occidentalis once had a wide range that included northern California, Oregon, Washington, Alaska, Idaho, Montana, western Nebraska, western North Dakota, western South Dakota, Wyoming, Utah, Colorado, northern Arizona, and New Mexico.
 Since 1998, it has been declining in population.
 The areas of greatest decline have been reported in western and central California, western Oregon, western Washington, and British Columbia.
 From southern British Columbia to central California, the species has nearly disappeared.
 However, the historic range was never systematically sampled.

-Agricultural and urban development has resulted in bumblebee habitat becoming increasingly fragmented.
-All bumblebee species have small effective population sizes due to their breeding system, and are particularly vulnerable to inbreeding which reduces the genetic diversity within a population, and theoretically can increase the risk of population decline.
+Agricultural and urban development has resulted in bumble bee habitat becoming increasingly fragmented.
+All bumble bee species have small effective population sizes due to their breeding system, and are particularly vulnerable to inbreeding which reduces the genetic diversity within a population, and theoretically can increase the risk of population decline.

 Between 1992 and 1994, B. occidentalis and B. impatiens were commercially reared for crop pollination, shipped to European rearing facilities and then shipped back.
-Bumblebee expert Dr. Robbin Thorp has hypothesized that their decline is in part due to a disease acquired from a European bee while being reared in the same facility.
-North American bumblebees would have had no prior resistance to this pathogen.
-Upon returning to North America, affected bumblebees interacted and spread the disease to wild populations.
+Bumble bee expert Robbin Thorp has hypothesized that their decline is in part due to a disease acquired from a European bee while being reared in the same facility.
+North American bumble bees would have had no prior resistance to this pathogen.
+Upon returning to North America, affected bumble bees interacted and spread the disease to wild populations.
 B. occidentalis and B. franklini were affected in the western United States.
 B. affinis and B. terricola were affected in the eastern United States.
 All four species' populations have been declining since the 1990s.
-Additionally, these four bumblebee species are closely related and belong to the same subgenus; Bombus sensu stricto.
-Dr. Thorp has also hypothesized that B. impatiens species may have been the carrier and that different bumblebee species may differ in their pathogen sensitivity.
-In 2007, the National Research Council determined that the major cause of decline in native bumblebees appeared to be recently introduced non-native fungal and protozoan parasites, including Nosema bombi and Crithidia bombi.
+Additionally, these four bumble bee species are closely related and belong to the same subgenus; Bombus sensu stricto.
+Dr. Thorp has also hypothesized that B. impatiens species may have been the carrier and that different bumble bee species may differ in their pathogen sensitivity.
+In 2007, the National Research Council determined that the major cause of decline in native bumble bees appeared to be recently introduced non-native fungal and protozoan parasites, including Nosema bombi and Crithidia bombi.

 A petition was submitted by the Xerces society, Defenders of Wildlife, and the Center for Food Safety to the California Fish and Game Commission in October 2018 to list Bombus occidentalis and three others as endangered under the California Endangered Species Act.
 The California Department of Fish and Wildlife evaluated this petition in a report for The California Fish and Game Commission completed in April 2019.
-On June 12, 2019 the California Fish and Game Commission voted to add the four bumblebees, including Bombus occidentalis, to the list of protected species under the California Endangered Species Act.
+On June 12, 2019 the California Fish and Game Commission voted to add the four bumble bees, including Bombus occidentalis, to the list of protected species under the California Endangered Species Act.
 A subsequent legal challenge of the CESA's definition of a fish as "a wild fish, mollusk, crustacean, invertebrate, amphibian, or part, spawn, or ovum of any of those animals" was eventually overruled, because the explicit intent was for all invertebrates (therefore including insects) to be qualified for protection under this legal definition.